 Recommendation for advanced Airbrushers: Iwata Media Smart Jet Air Compressor

 This is an oil-less piston-type airbrush compressor that is known to be used with rarefied paints such as Comart because of its gravity feed or siphon feed airbrush that is suitable for the same.
-It cannot be used with textile colors due to their viscosity and also with other airbrushes due to the fastened nozzle tip.
+It cannot be used with textile colors due to their viscosity and also with other airbrushes due to the fixed nozzle tip.

 - 1/8 hp1-35 PSI maximum operating pressure